Primate Conservation Limelight

 But the work is not yet nearly done.
 In fact, the ever-inquisitive Nash notes that there’s “something fascinating going on all the time” in primate research and conservation.
 What we know today about primates is just the beginning.
 Working hand in hand with primatologists, Nash is asked nearly every week to create images of newly discovered species or update his existing illustrations of primates based on the latest data coming from the field.

 Nash believes we can all play a role in primate conservation and is a proponent of citizen science.
 “You don’t have to have scientific qualifications to contribute,” he says, noting that ecotourism-led “primate watching,” much like birdwatching, is one way people can see and record their own observations of primates, and, by subsequently contacting scientists, contribute to the body of knowledge concerning these animals.

 The more we understand, Nash adds, the more clearly we can see humans as primates, all part of the same zoological family.
 “I’ve always had this feeling that we’re all in this together, by which I mean all creatures are dependent upon one another.
 My parents taught me to leave a place better than when I found it—whether that’s a tabletop or a planet,” says Nash.
 “I’m trying to do that in helping others (and incidentally also myself) understand and appreciate the diversity of our own family.
 I hear more and more people say that the care of nature is something we should do.
 I find that promising.
 That’s a very, very good sign.
 It is where we came from, and it is our support system.”

-All photos and illustrations, Copyright © Stephen D. Nash / IUCN SSC Primate Specialist Group.
-Used with permission
+All photos and illustrations courtesy of © Stephen D. Nash, IUCN SSC Primate Specialist Group.
+Used with permission.

 By Christine Regan-Davi, August 2018